gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-first-steps.md

   }
 ```

 In this example, the response will be the HTML content, declared previously by the const `html`.
-The headers can be manipulated as well, and in the example it is set the content type.
+The headers can be manipulated as well, and in the example, it is set the content type.

 ### Edge Firewall

 Developing your first edge function for Edge Firewall:

-1. On Real-Time Manager RTM, on the upper-left corner, select Edge Functions in the Edge Libraries section.
+1. On Real-Time Manager RTM, in the upper-left corner, select Edge Functions in the Edge Libraries section.
 2. Click Add a Function.
 3. Choose a name for your function.
 4. Select `Edge Firewall` as the **Initiator type**.